mhkarimiwork/Lattice-PECKS/README.md

 Public Key Encryption with Conjunctive Keyword Search over NTRU Lattices
 ===========

 This software is a proof-of-concept implementation of a PECK scheme over NTRU lattices.
-It's a part of Master's Thesis.
+It's a part of my Master's Thesis.

 Warning
 =======